Monday, July 27, 2020

 • Dead Man Quest.
 (1-3).
 Second part, to pay their debt to Captain Ned in the pirate city of Port Jolie.
 The players have fun flattening the cultists effortlessly.

 • Ptolus.
+Monmurg, the Melnibone-Ripoff uses a modified version of Ptolus co-inspired by Singapore.
 As the players enter the city for the first time, the Vallis Moon appears and opens the Banewarrens.
-The players are hungry for for treasure, and first spend time in the under-city as they have heard there are lots of old dungeons down there, but with little success.
+The players are hungry for treasure, and first spend time in the under-city as they have heard there are lots of old dungeons down there, but with little success.
 Most of the upper reaches are plundered already.
 They contact Kaurophon who wants them to obtain the Pipes of Madness from the Banewarrens to open the way to the Mirror of the Stars.

 • The Banewarrens (6-10).
 Lots of intrigue from parties in the city, but once they find the flute, they abort and leave this to the dragon riders and the inverted pyramid to sort out.